tyw2015/RNTest/README.md

 react：16.0.0-alpha.12

-redux + redux-saga + react-native-router-flux based framework
+this project is based on redux + redux-saga + react-native-router-flux

 function added：

-notification, hot patch, IM, map, camera, crash report, and other tool dependencies
+notification, hot patch, IM, map, camera, crash report, and other utility dependencies